Semialgebraic rank-one convex hulls: 2x2 triangular matrices and beyond: Introduction

 \paragraph{Structure of the paper.} Section \ref{sec:background} recalls some technical background and constructions related to rank-one convex sets, and puts this notion in the broader contest of calculus of variations in Section \ref{subsec:calculus_variations}.
 Then, in Section \ref{sec:plane}, we review the results for $2\times 2$ diagonal matrices, before moving to $2\times 2$ triangular matrices in Section \ref{sec:tri_matrices}.
 Theorem \ref{thm:rch5pts} explicitly computes the rank-one convex hull of five triangular matrices, laying the ground for the proof Theorem \ref{thm:semialg_triangular_hull}.
 Section \ref{sec:directional_convexity} is concerned with a generalization of rank-one convexity, known as directional convexity, where the rank-one convex cone is replaced by any other cone.
 In this context, we provide arguments that would suggest a negative answer to Conjecture \ref{conj:main} in such framework.
 We conclude in Section \ref{sec:open_questions} with more specific open questions, towards a solution of the conjecture.

 \paragraph{Acknowledgments.} We are thankful to Bernd Sturmfels for suggesting the motivating conjecture behind this work, and for his support.
 We would also like to thank Andr\'e Guerra and Leonid Monin for fruitful conversations, and Vivian and Greg Kuperberg for pointing out reference \cite{KLLLT23:TilingOfRectangles}.
+We thank the reviewer for their detailed feedback that helped us improve the first version of this manuscript.
 CM thanks Georgetown University for the for generous hospitality during a research visit.
 CM is supported by Dr. Max R\"ossler, the Walter Haefner Foundation, and the ETH Z\"urich Foundation.